PvPClt/project/album_en.md

 **Patriarch:**

-— Does it truly work?
-Hm...
-Very well.
-We’ll veil this pagan heresy with a fig leaf: the icon stays — but from now on it’s St. Nicholas the Firefighter.
+— Does it really work?
+Hmm...
+Very good.
+We'll hide this pagan heresy under a fig leaf: the icon will remain, but from now on it will be called Saint Nicholas the Firefighter.

 #OrthodoxMilitaryPutinism
                                 👻